What is the NFP employment indicator and how does it affect the US dollar exchange rate?

 NFP employment

-This measure measures the total number of jobs created in the economy excluding the agricultural sector and is a significant component of the monthly employment report published by the U.S. Bureau of Labor Statistics.
+This measure reflects the total number of jobs created in the economy excluding the agricultural sector and is a significant component of the monthly employment report published by the U.S. Bureau of Labor Statistics.

 Our economic calendar indicates three values: